ige-calcul/public-docs/docs/clusters/Ige/ige-calcul1.md

 /workdir2  (available on all clusters: SUMMER STORAGE)
 ```

+##  Running jupyter notebooks on ige-cluster1/2/3/4

+ Please refer to this doc [How to run jupyter notebooks on Ige clusters](../../clusters/Tools/jupyterhub.md)

 ## Job submission example

 Consider you have a script in one of the programming languages such as Python, MatLab, C, Fortran , or Java.
 How would you execute it using Slurm?